15 Ways to

 Ask for and Accept Participation instead of Cash

-It doesn't take a lot of people to pull off a lovely Memorial or Funeral but there are things that friends and family can do instead of hiring out.
-When a death occurs they want to do something.
-They might add to their condolences, "Please call if I can do anything", not being at all sure what they really could do.
+When a death occurs loved ones want to do something.
+It doesn't take a lot of people to pull off a lovely service.
+They often say, "Please call if I can do anything", not being at all sure what they really could do.
 So here is a list to help:

 -

-Help with notifying family and friends, by phone or e-mail, Facebook or Twitter or Website?
+Help notify family and friends, by phone or e-mail, Facebook or Twitter or Website.

 -

-Be in charge of obtaining the required paperwork (death certificate, burial transit or disposition permit, permit to cremate)?
+Be in charge/or assist you in obtaining the required paperwork (death certificate, burial transit or disposition permit, permit to cremate).

 -